-Recruitment of Temporary Staff Policy

 KPM (UK) uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
 Temporary staff are recruited on the basis of their skills, qualifications, experience, potential and motivation, regardless of gender, race, ethnic origin, sexuality, religion, marital status, age or disability.
+At this present time, we do not use temporary staff.
+We don to have any plans to re-instigate this as a route to fulfil our vacancies, but if this changes we would continue to carry out all necessary due diligence and use reputable recruiters.